 Yoga on paddleboards has become a popular combination of the two activities.
 The combo of paddleboarding and yoga is a fun way to be active and relax in nature.
-In this guide to paddleboard yoga, we’ll break down the fundamentals, recommend types of yoga to try on paddleboards and give you tips and safety suggestions.
+In this guide to paddleboard yoga and poses, we’ll break down the fundamentals, recommend types of yoga to try on paddleboards and give you tips and safety suggestions.
 Whether you’re an experienced yogi or are looking for a new hobby, learn the basics of SUP yoga.

 What Is SUP Yoga?

 SUP is an acronym for stand-up paddleboard.
 So, SUP yoga is practicing yoga on a stand-up paddleboard.
 This trending water sport combines yoga and paddleboarding to create a great workout on the water.
 SUP yoga requires more balance, focus and strength than land yoga, which is why it’s best to practice on calmer bodies of water.
 The added challenge of practicing yoga on the water is appealing to yogis looking to sharpen their skills.

 SUP yoga will work new muscles as you try to maintain balance on the water’s unstable surface.
 The moving current and wind make it challenging to balance yourself and your paddleboard while transitioning between poses.
 If you practice yoga on land, you may be surprised to find that some of the most approachable poses are significantly more demanding on a paddleboard.
 This added challenge will only refine your skills and technique and strengthen new muscles.